 The property is welcoming, well organised, and homely.
 Children benefit from a dedicated play area which is organised and full of resources.
 Within the play area, there is low-level, accessible storage which children can easily access.
-Children proudly take responsibility for showing off the trays of toys and explaining what resources and toys are kept in each tray.
-Children have lots of floor space to play as they move between the play area and living room.
+Children have lots of floor space to play as they move between the play area, living room and kitchen.
 The kitchen and dining area is used when completing creative tasks.
 Children can move freely between outdoors and indoors and can easily access a downstairs bathroom which is clean, well maintained and child friendly.
 The child minder uses the outdoor play space often, it is extremely well maintained and organised.
 On the day of our visit the weather was stormy, and the children did not play outside.
 The childminder provides a wide range of engaging resources outside, which extend children's play and physical development.
-The outside area is partly covered, and the child minder tells us that children enjoy playing under the gazebo when it is raining.

 Inside, the child minder encourages children to freely explore an excellent range of quality toys and play equipment to suit their individual needs.
 The layout and design of the play area and general environment promotes children's independence well.
+All resources are low level and easily accessible to the children.
 The child minder makes sure children have access to a range of equipment that suit their age and stage of development.
 She introduces toys which spark exploration and encourage imaginative play.
-For example, children play for a sustained period of time in their 'kitchen' area carefully making 'tea' and 'toast'.
-Older children who access the provision after school have opportunities to engage with crafting activities and other age-appropriate resources.
-The child minder ensures that older children have toys and resources which are of interest to them, noting for example, that some children are particularly interested in pirates at the moment and so ensuring there is a good range of such toys available to them.
+The child minder has a vast range of resources to promote the children's wellbeing and uses them regularly.